 The late 1970s, with prices soaring at over 13 percent, were “not the worst of times,” Greider argued.
 “In the entire history of the United States, there were only a few brief eras of what might be called ‘price stability.’
 Each of those episodes was disastrous for many ordinary citizens–prices and incomes were too low.”

-But Greider did not play the deceptive game that Biden and Sperling and Jared Bernstein are playing.
+But Greider didn’t play the deceptive game that Biden and Sperling and Jared Bernstein are playing.

 “What caused inflation?”
 Greider asked.
 “The recurring experience of inflationary spirals strongly suggested that the underlying source of these traumas lay not in economics but in politics–the choices made by government or, more precisely, choices that the government refused to make.”

-The six major inflations in American history, the sixth being that of the 1970s, “followed the same pattern of behavior by the government–it mobilized the country and the economy by spending vastly more money than it collected in taxes.”
+The six major inflations in American history, the sixth being that of the 1970s, “followed the same pattern of behavior by the government–it mobilized the country and the economy by spending vastly more money than it collected in taxes,” he said.

 Spending explains inflation, Greider concedes.
 But clearly, there is a piece missing; the federal government has spent nearly $100 trillion over the last 40 years, a period of relatively low inflation; but outlays as a percentage of GDP then suddenly skyrocketed to the highest level since the Second World War thanks to the COVID-19 lockdowns.

 A robust private sector unharried by tax and regulatory overreach may well be a safeguard against serious inflation.
 But instead of easing off as we recover from the lockdowns, Biden has been pushing for over $5 trillion more in expenditures in his stalled Build Back Better scheme.

 The president also endorsed the Federal Reserve’s timid monetary policy, saying that “the Fed should do its job and it will do its job, I’m convinced.”